Physics

 Prerequisites: MATH 2251, PHYS 1172.

-PHYS 3324 Math Methods in Physics Math Methods in Physics 3 Credits
+PHYS 3324 Mathematical Methods of Physics 3 Credits

 This course provides a foundation in mathematical methods required for pursuing advanced physics courses.
 Two areas of focus of the course are developing a geometric perspective, and symbolic computation with Mathematica.
 Students apply methods often used in physics, including power series, complex functions, linear algebra, and vector analysis.
 Students will solve example physics equations such as heat flow, and the wave equation using curvilinear coordinates, Fourier series, Fourier transforms, Bessel functions and Legendre polynomials, and complex analysis.